jroell/auto-wiki/README.md

 ### Logging

-DeepWiki uses Python's built-in `logging` module for diagnostic output.
+AutoWiki uses Python's built-in `logging` module for diagnostic output.
 You can configure the verbosity and log file destination via environment variables:

 | Variable        | Description                                                        | Default                      |
 |-----------------|--------------------------------------------------------------------|------------------------------|